management

 Agentic AI: AI systems capable of autonomous, goal-driven action, coordinating multiple sub-tasks within a workflow without requiring human input at each step.

 Tier 1 bank: A major retail or commercial bank operating at national or global scale, typically with hundreds of regulated advisers, dedicated compliance teams, and centralised oversight infrastructure.
-In the context of this comparison, Tier 1 bank architecture refers to tooling designed around that scale of operation, including firm-wide interaction monitoring and compliance team workflows, which differs materially from the documentation and review requirements of UK financial advice firms, networks, consolidators, and multi-adviser practices.
+Examples in the UK financial services context include Lloyds Banking Group and Nationwide.